Diarrhea, Gas and Bloating

 No laughing matter

-• You improve your body’s nutrient status since you are no longer flushing away unabsorbed nutrients that maintain weight and immune function.
+• improve your body’s nutrient status since you are no longer flushing away unabsorbed nutrients that maintain weight and immune function.

-• You can stay on your antiretroviral therapy longer since gastrointestinal problems, including diarrhea, gas and nausea, are some of the main reasons people stop or switch therapy.
+• can stay on your antiretroviral therapy longer since gastrointestinal problems, including diarrhea, gas and nausea, are some of the main reasons people stop or switch therapy.

 Figuring out the cause